Wild Zappers: Organization

-Fred Beam founded Invisible Hands, Inc. to promote Deaf culture awareness.
+Fred Beam founded Invisible Hands, Inc. to promote awareness of Deaf culture.
 This non-profit organization recruits groups like the Wild Zappers who want to promote Deaf culture through the arts.
 They also provide professional training to educate the Deaf to find employment in the arts field.
 The Wild Zappers and National Deaf Dance Theater are sponsored by Invisible Hands, Inc.

 Dance Style

 The Wild Zappers perform using hip-hop and funk dance styles.
 Although they cannot hear the music they dance to, they utilize eight counts to keep a beat.
-They can also feel vibrations from the music and a few members of the group wear hearing aides.
+They can also feel vibrations from the music, and a few members of the group wear hearing aides.